lxbrown/find-the-space-station/README.md

 # Find the space station
-See where the space station is in real time!
+See where the space station is right now!